antzGames/Godot-Universal-Settings-Plugin/README.md

 This makes it easy to force a reset of any saved settings on previous game versions of your user install base by just incrementing the version in your project.

-Deleting saved settings on the HTML/Web builds is possible by purging local browser storage, and those instruction are browser specific.
+To delete saved settings on HTML/Web builds, purge local browser storage.
+These instructions are browser-specific.

 ## Demos included